 Causes that may result in a pharmacy compensation claim could be:

-• Administrative errors – these will usually be made by junior members of the pharmacist staff, who will not be medically qualified.
+- Administrative errors – Usually made by junior members of the pharmacist staff, who will not be medically qualified.
 However, the pharmacist responsible for the pharmacy is also responsible for making sure junior staff do not make critical mistakes.

-• Transcription errors – we have all heard the old jokes about a doctor’s handwriting.
-Unfortunately, joking aside, when a pharmacist misreads a prescription, they could end up providing the wrong medication.
+- Transcription errors – We have all heard the old jokes about a doctor’s handwriting.
+Unfortunately, when a pharmacist misreads a prescription, they could end up providing the wrong medication.

-• Prescription errors are rare in the UK, as pharmacists are not allowed to prescribe medication for their customers.
+- Prescription errors – These are rare in the UK, as pharmacists are not allowed to prescribe medication for their customers.

 These are the most common ways that pharmacy errors occur.
 If you have been the victim of any of these, then Legal Expert can assist you by making a damages claim on your behalf.
 Call us on the telephone number at the end of this guide to find out how to claim.